search

 Add Shopify data to a spreadsheet

-In the window that opens, you have a choice whether to map a Standard Data Field, a Metafield, a Mixtable Analytics field, and other options that will change depending on which Shopify data is stored in the worksheet.
+In the window that opens, you have a choice whether to map Shopify data fields, a Metafield, a Mixtable Analytics field, and other options that will change depending on which Shopify data is stored in the worksheet.

 Once you’ve selected the field you want to map to the column click on Save and you’ll see any existing Shopify data start to populate in the column.